 On this page

-Processes to recruit and manage staff and volunteers who work with children must be thorough, defensible, transparent, and evidence based.
+Processes to recruit and manage staff and volunteers who work with children and young people must be thorough, defensible, transparent, and evidence based.

 Personal information must be treated with respect for the privacy of individuals.
 People should know what will happen to any information they provide and who will have access to it.

 Your organisation should have safeguards in place to cover the collection, retention, use and disclosure of personal information.
 In some cases, these safeguards are required by law.